Courses a.y. 2021/2022

 In spring 2018, Leonardo was awarded a Fulbright Research Scholar Grant by the US-Italy Commission to carry out a project on multi-level regulation of international public goods at the Fletcher School of Law and Diplomacy at Tufts University.
 For the same project, he has was also awarded the University Bocconi-Fondazione Romeo and Enrica Invernizzi Research Grant and, in March 2020, an NWO Travel Research Grant by the Dutch Council of Research to finalize his work at the Erasmus University of Rotterdam in the context of the Initiative Dynamics of Inclusive Prosperity.
 In June 2020, Leonardo Borlini and Greta Nasi were also awarded by the Embassy of the United States in Rome a 2020 Alumni Small Grants for the Project “Redesign municipal services to create city value in the aftermath of Covid-19.”

-Professor Borlini’s research has been published or is forthcoming in journals such as the European Journal of International Law, Leiden Journal of International Law, Virginia Journal of International Law, Revue générale de droit international public, Journal of International Criminal Justice, the Columbia Journal of European Law, the Georgetown Journal of International Law, the Yearbook of European Law, the European Competition Law Journal.
+Professor Borlini’s research has been published or is forthcoming in journals such as the European Journal of International Law, Leiden Journal of International Law, German Law Journal, Virginia Journal of International Law, Revue générale de droit international public, Journal of International Criminal Justice, the Columbia Journal of European Law, the Georgetown Journal of International Law, the Yearbook of European Law, the European Competition Law Journal.